maherou/Teaching/files/CS317/TeamPolicyAssignment.md

 location: "Collegeville, MN, USA"
 ---

+## Team Policy and Checklists
+Teams function better with a common understanding of expectations and processes.
+A team policy and a set of checklists for common processes help _a lot_ to make sure everyone is being a good team member

+In this assignment, each team will define its community policy and develop a set of checklists for:
+- On-ramping a new team member
+- Preparing for a team member's departure

+The [A-Team Tools repository](https://betterscientificsoftware.github.io/A-Team-Tools/) provides guidance and examples for creating policies and checklists.

+### In class assignment

+**Starting with an empty Google Doc file, create a draft team policy**
+- You may use the following example policy as a starting point for ideas
+- Every policy you create should be agreed upon by your team members
+- Focus on positive statements
+- Be descriptive more than prescriptive

-### Creating a Team Policy
+### Sample Team Policy

-_One important document for a team is its policy.
-Create a team policy.
-Put the policy in your issues-only repo._

-Here is a sample Team Policy:

-## Collegeville Research Team Policies
+#### Collegeville Research Team Policies

 The following policies are meant to guide team members in their activities, establishing expectations for ongoing work.